rylew2/portfolio-rylew/content/project/machine-learning-assignments.md

 <figure class="image">
   <Image src="/images/project/machineLearning/wine-label-distribution.jpg" alt="high level view of GitHub browser">
-  <figcaption>The distribution of wine quality scores and my specific binary classification (0 to 5 is 'bad', 6 to 9 is 'good')</figcaption>
+  <figcaption>Binary classification of wine quality scores, where 0 to 5 is 'bad' and 6 to 9 is 'good'.</figcaption>
 </figure><br />

 ## Algorithm Analysis

 The code itself is basically searching all possible `hyperparameters` of each algorithm to find optimal results.
 I used `sklearn`'s `GridSearchCV` function which search over a specified range of hyperparameters, finding the optimal hyperparameter combination.
-This code does a 70/30 train/test split of the data, normalizes the data to a standard scale, performs 5-fold cross validation on the 70% training data for each hyperparameter combination, and finally calculates the average cross validation score among the 5 folds.
+The code splits the data into a 70/30 train/test split, normalizing it to a standard scale, performs 5-fold cross validation on the 70% training data for each hyperparameter combination, and finally calculates the average cross validation score among the 5 folds.
 The best 5-fold cross validation score from our grid search lets us know what the optimal hyperparameters are.

 With the optimal hyperparameters, I can use these settings on the 30% held out test set for each different supervised algorithm and determine which algorithm would perform the best for solving the central idea of each algorithm (predicting quality or predicting age).